|City:||Detroit, MI, USA|

 |Lineage:||AUD > Master Cassette > Magix Cleaning Lab > CDR (0) > WAV > FLAC|

 We Will Rock You (slow/fast), Brighton Rock, Somebody To Love, It's Late, Death On Two Legs, Killer Queen, Good Old Fashioned Lover Boy, I'm In Love With My Car, Get Down Make Love, The Millionaire Waltz, You're My Best Friend, Spread Your Wings, Liar [cut], Love Of My Life, '39, My Melancholy Blues, White Man, The Prophet's Song, guitar solo, The Prophet's Song (reprise), Keep Yourself Alive, Stone Cold Crazy [cut], Bohemian Rhapsody, Tie Your Mother Down, We Will Rock You [cut], We Are The Champions

 This recording emerged in 2017, nearly 40 years after it was taped.
 The sound quality is initially very good and in stereo, but after the first tape flip 45 minutes into the show (from Liar through Keep Yourself Alive) the sound is excellent (although by My Melancholy Blues it's in mono sound).
-A split second of Stone Cold Crazy is heard, and then the sound returns to its original state for the next four songs until the tape cuts out again.
-The second encore is missing.
+A split second of Stone Cold Crazy is heard, Now I'm Here is skipped entirely, and then the sound returns to its original state for the next four songs until the tape cuts out again.
+The second encore is also missing.

 A woman near the taper keeps shouting "rock and roll!" and "kick him off!" towards Brian May, as she is clearly not enjoying his long and meandering guitar solo after White Man.
 She even yelled "no!" after Freddie asks everyone if they liked My Melancholy Blues.
-After the explosion into the tail end of Bohemian Rhapsody, however, she lets out a far more emphatic "rock and roll!" in approval, along with about 12 thousand others.
+After the explosion into the tail end of Bohemian Rhapsody, however, she lets out a far more emphatic "rock and roll!" in approval, along with about 12 thousand others - perhaps the best audience reaction to the climax of the song ever captured on tape.